elijahoneal/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach loops through the entire array
+.map creates a new array containing the selected data

 2. Explain the difference between a callback and a higher order function.

+A callback is a function passed into another function.
+A higher order function accepts and returns callback functions.

 3. What is closure?

+Closure is when a function can complete because it has access to its variables globally or locally.

 4. Describe the four rules of the 'this' keyword.

+1. Window Binding - "this" refers to the whole console/window w/o restrictions.
+  2. Implicit Binding - "this" refers to the object "this" is nested inside
+  3. 'New' Binding - "new" creates a new constructor based on a parent constructor
+  4. Explicit Binding - "this" refers to a specific object chosen and inherits those properties

 5. Why do we need super() in an extended class?

+super() will copy the properties of the Parent class to the Child/ extended class/

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.